adeneys/EdgeEleventyPresenter/README.md

     npm install

-1. Run 11ty to generate the static site
+1. Run the `build` command to generate the static site

-    npx @11ty/eleventy
+    npm run build